govindjeevan/Multi-Level-ASK/design.md

 # BINARY AMPLITUDE SHIFT KEYING
 ##  IMPLEMENTATION DESIGN

-In MATLAB Simulation of Amplitude Shift Keying (ASK), the user is asked about the frequency of the carrier wave, binary message periodic pulse & the amplitude of the waves (considering both square message wave & carrier wave have equal amplitude).
+In MATLAB Simulation of Amplitude Shift Keying (ASK), the user is asked about the frequency of the carrier wave, binary or multilevel message periodic pulse & the amplitude of the waves (considering both square message wave & carrier wave have equal amplitude).

-The MATLAB code lets the user to plot 3 graphs, namely of The Carrier Wave (Sinusoid), The Binary Message Pulse & The Amplitude Shift Keyed Wave.
+The MATLAB code lets the user to plot 3 graphs, namely of The Carrier Wave (Sinusoid), The Binary or Multilevel Message Pulse & The Amplitude Shift Keyed Wave.

 ![](https://lh5.googleusercontent.com/_m73EN48Peswided_abCGbH4Nv-AxdC1tPpxpDoRzWMjjafpaHRF6ehWGbdYLJPoVHKAga54u4e13XhHFHHLTMIDwbD4nzt9Rh9EkzzXfpLEOJDuec0W2rXXcek1LDZ65kbFr1Mg)